zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/mobilesplitview/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: How to use the Kendo UI MobileSplitView HtmlHelper extension, server-side ASP.NET MVC wrapper for Kendo UI Mobile SplitView widget
+page_title: How to use the Kendo UI MobileSplitView HtmlHelper extension, server-side ASP.NET MVC wrapper for Kendo UI Mobile SplitView widget
 description: Learn how to initialize Kendo UI MobileSplitView for ASP.NET MVC, handle Kendo UI MobileSplitView Events, access an existing splitview with MobileSplitView HtmlHelper extension documentation.
 ---